owenkobasz/spindle/README.md

 When tracks aren't found:
 1. The script lists all missing tracks with candidate suggestions
+2. Shows Amazon Music links for tracks and albums (when available)
-2. Offers to create artist directories in your library
+3. Offers to create artist directories in your library
-3. After you add tracks, re-matches to verify
+4. After you add tracks, re-matches to verify
-4. Allows you to confirm skipping tracks that still can't be found
+5. Allows you to confirm skipping tracks that still can't be found

+### Music Cataloging

+The cataloging feature automatically organizes newly downloaded music:

+- **Metadata Extraction**: Reads ID3 tags (MP3), Vorbis comments (FLAC, OGG), and iTunes tags (M4A)
+- **Smart Fallback**: When tags are missing, infers metadata from:
+  - File path structure (e.g., `Artist/Album/Track.mp3`)
+  - Filename patterns (e.g., `Artist - Track.mp3`, `01.
+Track.mp3`)
+- **Duplicate Detection**: Checks if files already exist in library before cataloging
+- **Flexible Operations**: Choose to move or copy files
+- **Track Numbering**: Preserves track numbers from tags or filenames

 ## Testing